Tips To Improve SEO For E-Commerce In 2025

 While fast load times are imperative for a great user experience, they are also essential to impact search rankings.
 According to various websites, a load time of 100-200 milliseconds is a solid benchmark.
 Even though there are several ways to improve site speed, image compression makes an immediate impact.

-We recommend checking Google Tag Manager and other E-commerce SEO tools to help you take inventory of active scripts on your site, and if the list looks more like a novel, you know you’ll have to remove excess calls that might be slowing your website down.
+We recommend checking Google Tag Manager and other SEO for E-commerce tools to help you take inventory of active scripts on your site, and if the list looks more like a novel, you know you’ll have to remove excess calls that might be slowing your website down.
 You can also consider switching to another eCommerce hosting provider to improve load time.

 Optimization for Mobiles: